neurosymbolic/nsss2023/00-index.markdown

 1. Learning with less and zero-shot learning; we hypothesize this can be aided by symbolic human knowledge.
 2. Generalization of the solutions to unseen tasks and unforeseen data distributions; we hypothesize this can be aided by reasoning.
-3. Explainability by construction; we hypothesize this can be aided by human readable knowledge and step-by-step explanation of the reasoning process.
+3. Explainability by construction; we hypothesize this can be aided by human-readable knowledge and step-by-step explanation of the reasoning process.

-The event is organized around 5 key questions of neuro-symbolic AI.
-We will address 1 question per day.
-The workshop will include over 15 IBM talks, and 5 panels in various areas of theory and the application of neuro-symbolic AI.
-We will also have over 15 distinguished external speakers to share an overview of neuro-symbolic AI and its history.
+The summer school will include invited talks, panels, and tutorials in various areas of theory and the application of neuro-symbolic AI.
+We feel lucky to have two Turing award winners with us as distinguished invited speakers this year.

 This is a **virtual only event** and the **registration for the event is free**.
 The registered participants will get access to the recording of all sessions after the event.